 The Sub-Fund will gain indirect exposure to the Investment Strategies through investing in the Portfolio Swaps, constituting funded and unfunded Total Return Swaps on the Reference Basket as underlying on an arm's length basis with a first class financial institution acting as swap counterparty.
 The Portfolio Swaps allow the Sub-Fund's portfolio to enjoy all of the cash flow benefits of an asset or portfolio of assets without actually owning this asset.
 The net effect of the Portfolio Swaps will be to provide the Sub-Fund's portfolio with the economic performance of the Reference Basket in exchange for the portfolio paying a floating rate of return to the counterparty (which, amongst others, covers certain fees / charges at the level of the Reference Basket such as a performance fee that may be charged at the level of the relevant Investment Strategy of the Reference Basket as further explained below in section "1. (c)) Further Sub-Fund specific risk considerations").
 Where the Fund enters into an arrangement with a counterparty to the Total Return Swaps and Equity Swaps, the Investment Manager's counterparty selection procedures are centred on various factors to ensure that the Investment Manager is acting in the best interest of the Fund.
 These criteria include, amongst other factors, credit worthiness, reputation, regulatory oversight, fees and charges, and reliability.
 The counterparties to Total Return Swaps and Equity Swaps will be institutions subject to prudential supervision and belonging to categories approved by the CSSF.
-The counterparties will have no discretion over the composition or management of the Portfolio Swaps is Morgan Stanley & Co International plc.
+The counterparties will have no discretion over the composition or management of the portfolio of the Sub-Fund or the underlying assets of the Total Return Swaps or of the Equity Swaps.
+The counterparty to the Portfolio Swaps is Morgan Stanley & Co International plc.